georgepaterson/jquery-plugin/README.md

 </div>
 ```

+The first test asserts whether or not the plugin is chainable, a fundamental feature of jQuery.

 ```javascript
 test('is chainable', function() {
   expect(1);
   strictEqual(this.elems.dialog(), this.elems, 'should be chainable');
 });
 ```

+With the second test we have several assertions, the first tests whether the object returns a jQuery collection.
+The second and third test whether the collection contains the element and whether the collection contains the plugin data.

 ```javascript
 test('should return jquery collection', function () {